CodeHunt101/space-travel/README.md

 Welcome to the **Space Travel** frontend application!
 This project is a sleek and interactive web application designed to let users explore various space travel destinations, learn about the crew members, and discover the latest technology used in space exploration.

+It features responsive design, smooth animations, and accessibility enhancements, making it a polished and user-friendly application.
+The project is well-structured with modular components, comprehensive testing, and clear documentation, making it easy to extend and maintain.

 ## Table of Contents

 - [Demo](#demo)